Alapan Bandyopadhyay: Personal life

 Bandyopadhyay was born in 1961 in Asansol, West Bengal.
-He is married to the current Vice Chancellor of the University of Calcutta and academician Sonali Chakravarti Banerjee.
+He is married to the former Vice Chancellor of the University of Calcutta and academic Sonali Chakravarti Banerjee.
 His son Milinda Banerjee is lecturer of Modern History in University of St. Andrews, Scotland.
+His younger brother, Anjan Bandyopadhyay who was a well-known journalist working in several Bengali media news channels, died on 16 May 2021 due to COVID-19 and its complications.